mschnelk/visual-argument-2025spring/README.md

 <h3> Project Updates </h3>

+<i> Feb 24, 2025 </i>
+Since the last update, I decided to switch to Photoshop.
+I've used it a few times for minor things, so I thought using a more familiar interface would be helper.
+Additionally, it's really easy to find engaging and helpful tutorials for just about anything in Photoshop.
+Anyway, today I have a very rough draft of my final project completed.

+The first thing I worked on was the background.
+Originally, I wanted to combine a different two photos to make the background and the forest opening effect, however, I found this really difficult.
+So, I switched to just having one photo as the background, and instead editing the top with a layer mask to make it appear warmer than the part below.
+This was somewhat difficult becuase the longer I worked on it, the less I became aware of how weird or unnatural it looked.
+So, I had to work on it a little bit and then hide the edits for a bit, then switch back to make sure it didn't look too strange.
+I'm still not totally happy with how it looks, but I eventually had to move on.
+After trying to make the top brighter, I worked on the bottom and made it gradient into dark.
+This was much easier than the earlier effects.

+Then, I started on the man.
+This was rough because the colors from the photo I chose were so different from the background.
+I had to experiment with a ton of different adjustment layers.
+Again, not happy with this, and I think I might try generative fill to have AI create someone for me, instead.

+Finally, I worked on the crowd.
+I tried doing a crowd from a concert with flashlights up, to mimic phone screens, but this didn't look exactly as a I wanted.
+Instead, I switched to a photo of people simple holding their hands up.
+I think this looks okay, but I think I'm going to experiment more with the flashlights later.

+For the phones, I found a few good photos, and just got rid of the text inside.
+I would like to work more on the lighting of this and maybe have the hands gradient into black instead of coming off the screen.
+I also originally wanted everything to come off as a notification instead of on the screen, so I might try to do that as well.
+Because of this, and also because I was getting annoyed, I only did two of the phone screens.
+So, of course, that will need to be fixed.

+Overall, I'm glad I was able to get the basic premise done.
+There are obviously some things I want to change, however, I think one of the biggest things I thing should change is the balance of the photo.
+Right now, below the trees is much smaller than above.
+This was mainly due to the photo I chose.
+However, I think I could use generative AI to extend the trees and focus more on the nature aspect of being the light vs the cave of phones in the dark.
+This would also solve some other issues I was having with the phones and hands placement, so I think this is the first thing I will work on next time.

+In the meantime, my photoshop file can be found <a href = "https://github.com/mschnelk/visual-argument-2025spring/blob/main/stay_grounded.psd">here</a>, and my jpg can be found <a href = "https://github.com/mschnelk/visual-argument-2025spring/blob/main/stay_grounded.jpg">here</a>.
+Additionally, a list of my assets and sources can be found <a href = "https://github.com/mschnelk/visual-argument-2025spring/blob/main/CREDITS.md">here</a>.

 <i> Feb 19, 2025 </i>

 I decided on a completely different message that I want to portray.
 I switched away from reading, and instead want to focus on the importance of